tech1ndex/py-connect-test/README.md

   `--certcheck`, `--no-certcheck` - Use to toggle ssl certificate validation, enabled by default.

+  `-w`, `--webhook-url URL` - A webhook URL that accepts a POST request to create an Alert. (ie. Alertmanager)

   Note: `-l` and `-p` are dependent on each other.

 ##### Architecture: